It’s not enough to just think about WHO we’re listening to anymore. Now we have to think about HOW MUCH we’re listening to.

 I prefer to write long form versus spend my time on social media, so I’m challenging myself to write at least a blog post a week for 2018 and to spend a fair amount of time trying to simplify complex concepts in print & video training.

-Anyway, the point is, I encourage you to STOP listening to everyone with a message and to hand-pick the content you consume.
+I encourage you to STOP listening to everyone with a message and to hand-pick the content you consume.

 If you don’t get value from email lists, unsubscribe.